6 Habits Successful People Never Do Twice

 4. Undervaluing yourself

-Undervaluing yourself or your business can be so damaging to your bottom line and your growth.
-Your value and your perceived value are not static and if you continue to undersell yourself due to self-limiting beliefs your business cannot grow at the rate it should.
+Your value and your perceived value are not static.
+If you’re underselling yourself due to self-limiting beliefs, your business cannot grow at the rate it should.
 Worse still, it can result in you missing your moment to really leverage your offering and the market moving onto something else before you’ve had a chance to cash out or develop your business more fully.

 Your goal, clearly, is to aim to be compensated what you’re worth.
 If after having established an accurate value based on extensive market research and a customer is not willing to pay it, then they are probably not worth your time.
 Successful people such as Tim Ferriss learn quickly that diverting too much of your resources to the wrong type of customer will have a detrimental effect on your business as a whole – sometimes you have to “Fire High-Maintenance Customers”.